cn0047/stash/ed/t/architecture.md

 IO throughput - data transfer speed in megabytes per second (MB/s or MBPS).

-CAP Theorem states that in a distributed system, it is impossible to simultaneously guarantee all of the following (pick 2 out of 3):
-* Consistency - data is the same across the cluster.
-* Availability - ability to access cluster even if node goes down.
-* Partition tolerance - cluster continues to function even if communication break between 2 nodes (network partitioning).

 Architectural plan:
 1) Introduction and goals (fundamental requirements).
 2) Constraints.